-The Pinkerton Fellowship Initiative (PFI) is pleased to offer opportunities to work with carefully selected students from John Jay College of Criminal Justice through meaningful internships that serve court-involved youth.
-The Fellowships, which is administered by the Prisoner Reentry Institute, bridge practice and theory by getting students out of the classroom and into real-world experiences.
+The Pinkerton Fellowship Initiative (PFI) offers opportunities to work with carefully selected students from John Jay College of Criminal Justice through meaningful internships that serve justice-involved youth.
+PFI bridges theory and practice by getting students out of the classroom and into the real world.
 Fellows apply their knowledge and skills to advance both the goals of the host organization and the larger field of youth justice.

 - Access to a growing learning community in the field of youth justice through a series of skill-based workshops and symposia.

-- Support and consultation for Pinkerton Fellows, organizations, and supervisors throughout the Fellowship commitment.
+- Support and consultation for organizations and supervisors throughout the Fellowship commitment.

 - A partnership with John Jay College and access to the intellectual resources it offers.

 Through the Pinkerton Fellowship Initiative, host sites have the opportunity to work with Pinkerton Fellows from two tracks, the Pinkerton Graduate Community Fellowship and the Pinkerton Undergraduate Community Fellowship.
 Undergraduate Fellows are John Jay College students with a passion for community-based social justice.
 Graduate Fellows are John Jay College students in either Forensic Mental Health Counseling or Forensic Psychology, and require clinical supervision.